janinelaura-hindermann/mt-exercise-03/README.md

 	Epoch
 	40       80.835491   179.114961    74.338993    87.126646   121.397025

+For the full tables please look at the corresponding .csv files in the `logs_csv` directory.

 ## Visualize the data

 For the visualization still in the `scripts` directory execute the following command in the terminal: